This article was updated on 07/18/20.

 Solid wood floor - As you may gather from its descriptive name, the floor is made from solid wood without any other materials thrown in the mix.
 This solid construction makes the floor highly durable and may prove to serve you for 50 to 100 years if it is well maintained.

 In fact, solid wood flooring is often featured in period classic homes as they simply withstand the test of time remarkably well.
+It can easily withstand multiple bouts of hardwood floor refinishing.

 On the not so positive side, solid wood may react to temperature changes by expanding in hot conditions and by contracting when conditions are cold.
 Furthermore, due to their natural construction, the size of floorboards is limited.